Barcodes for Beer, Cider, Spirits & Wine

 Do we need to register the barcodes in a database?

-There are several general barcode databases online (where all types of retail products – food, beverages, clothes etc – can be listed), but none of these databases are complete (or compulsory).
+This is not necessary.
+You can assign the barcodes to your wine bottles, incorporate them onto your wine/beer labels, and then start selling your product instantly.
+There is no obligatory barcode database for any retail product (including wine and beer) anywhere else.
+However, there are some (optional) general barcode databases available online that list different retail products.
 One of the best ones is the International Barcodes Database.
-If you purchase “EAN-13 Barcode Packages” (above) you’ll be able to register your barcodes for free on that database.
+When you buy “EAN-13 Barcode Packages” from us you will be able to register your barcodes for free on that database.
 Registration is an optional service, it is not compulsory.
 For more information about barcode registration click here.

 Can we purchase a roll of sticky barcode labels from you?